 However, the truth is that is not how modern web application security functions.
 Now more than ever, security should be incorporated into your web applications from the very beginning.

-Tools are your best-friends
+3. Tools are your Best Friends

 Previously, web and app development had more of a dedicated focus.
-Developers frequently focused on just one language for their web app development.
-However, this has changed with time progression, as a modern web developer is nothing short of a "jack-of-all-trades."
+Developers frequently focus on just one language for their web app development.
+However, this has changed with time progression, as a modern web developer is nothing short of a “jack-of-all-trades.”

 For this, they need modern tools for web application development.
 Fortunately, these web application development tools help them deliver the web apps sooner, but they also bridge the skills gap.
 This allows the developers to complete tasks that they couldn’t finish all alone.